Here’s why it is good for startups to have a Patent

 Patents are like fertilizer.
 Applied wisely and sparingly, they can increase growth.
 But if you apply too many chemicals, or make patents too strong, then you can leach the land, making growth more difficult.Alex Tabarrok ( Canadian Economist )

-A patent is defined as the assurance provided to the investors that no one can copy their invention.
+A patent is defined as the assurance provided to its inventor that no one can copy the invention.
 A patent provides rights to its owner to exclude others from making, using, selling, and importing an invention.
 The validity of a patent is usually for a limited period of time.

 The protection through a patent is the most secure way of preventing others from copying your work.
 It also helps in withstanding the competition in the existing market.
 A major benefit of patents is that they establish business or brand by preventing competitors with extreme similarities.
 The creation property of patents allows businesses and inventors to own their ideas and inventions.